SQE Glossary

 FLK (Functioning Legal Knowledge)

 FLK refers to the core legal knowledge and understanding required for SQE1, covering key areas like contract, tort, criminal, and property law.
-FLK assesses candidates' ability to apply legal principles in practical scenarios, focusing on the functioning knowledge essential for everyday legal practice as a solicitor.
+FLK assesses your ability to apply legal principles in practical scenarios, focusing on the functioning knowledge essential for everyday legal practice as a solicitor.

 FLK1 (Functioning Legal Knowledge 1)

 FLK1 is the first section of the SQE1 assessment, covering key areas of Functioning Legal Knowledge related to core practice areas like business law and practice, dispute resolution, contract, tort, legal system, and constitutional law.
-FLK1 requires candidates to demonstrate foundational knowledge and application of these subjects through a multiple-choice format, testing their readiness for practical legal practice.
+FLK1 requires you to demonstrate foundational knowledge and application of these subjects through a multiple-choice format, testing their readiness for practical legal practice.

 FLK2 (Functioning Legal Knowledge 2)

 FLK2 is the second section of the SQE1 assessment, focusing on other essential areas of Functioning Legal Knowledge, including criminal law and practice, property practice, wills and administration of estates, and trust law.
-FLK2 assesses candidates’ understanding and practical application of these topics, ensuring comprehensive readiness across the SQE1 syllabus.
+FLK2 assesses your understanding and practical application of these topics, ensuring comprehensive readiness across the SQE1 syllabus.

 FSMA (Financial Services and Markets Act 2000)